 Yang, Sau Chung (1910-1985), was the eldest son of Grandmaster Yang Cheng Fu.
 He started learning his family style when he was 8 years old under the strict supervision of his father.
 At 14, he started to assist his father in teaching T'ai Chi Ch'uan.
-By the age of 19, he was travelling throughout China with his father to assist in teaching T'ai Chi
+By the age of 19, he was travelling throughout China with his father to assist in teaching T'ai Chi.

 In truth, many people who have claimed to learned from Yang, Cheng Fu actually learned from Yang, Sau Chung.
 In 1949, he moved to Hong Kong, and he taught privately at his home until his death in 1985.